Vulcalien/vulcalien.github.io/content/blog/jeanneville/index.md

 ### Garrison quarters

-One of those staircases near the entrance brings to the second floor, used as garrison quarters.
-The quarters can host up to 20 soldiers, each equipped with a sword and armor.
+A spiral staircase near the entrance takes to the second floor, which is used as garrison quarters.
+The quarters can host up to twenty soldiers, each equipped with a sword and armor.
 There is, in the middle, a mess hall in which soldiers can convene.

 Thanks to the **Armor Statues** *data pack*, the item racks really work, so swords and other items can be taken or deposited by right-clicking on